mimoduo/mimogear/docs/gulp/README.md

 ##Usage

-Once you're all [setup](https://github.com/mimoduo/Mimogear/tree/master/docs), there is the "gulp" command to get you started.
+Once you're all [setup](https://github.com/mimoduo/Mimogear/tree/master/docs), there is the `gulp` command to get you started.
 This command will compile all files into the /dist/ folder, open a new browser window with your site, and begin watching the files within the /src/ folder.
 In other words, the ultimate static site generator command.

 ```sh
 gulp